elixir-cldr/elixir-cldr.github.io/_posts/2020-11-02-making-localisation-simple.md

 ### Units of Measure

 This is probably my favourite.
-From [CLDR 37](http://cldr.unicode.org/index/downloads/cldr-37) and [ex_cldr 2.14](https://hex.pm/packages/ex_cldr/2.14.0) there is a good data to support units of measure, unit conversion and localed unit preferences.
+From [CLDR 37](http://cldr.unicode.org/index/downloads/cldr-37) and [ex_cldr 2.14](https://hex.pm/packages/ex_cldr/2.14.0) there is a good data to support units of measure, unit conversion and localised unit preferences.

 ```elixir
 iex> Cldr.to_string Cldr.Unit.new!(3, :foot)